-UCCU always takes an active role in our community and 2019 was no exception.
+UCCU always takes an active role in our community and we didn’t let Covid-19 dampen our efforts in 2020!
 Over the course of the year, our employees donated either their time or money to multiple organizations in the community including:

 UCCU also made numerous donations to local organizations, including:

 UCCU’s Benevolent Fund also donated $1,032 to four members and their families.

 Members also donated money to help fill the food banks for Horizons in Quincy and Douglass Community Center in Hannibal.

 Through the generosity of our membership, UCCU is hoping for our largest donation yet to the St. Jude’s Children’s Hospital by exceeding our goal of $6,000 in June 2021!